sithmel/async-deco/README.md

 var addLogs = logDecorator(logger, name);
 var myfunc = addLogs(function (..., cb) { .... });
 ```
-name: is a string identifying this composed function.
+name: [optional] is a string identifying this composed function.
-logger is a function taking these arguments:
+logger [optional] is a function taking these arguments:
 * name: the name passed to the function
 * id: a random id that changes every time you execute the function
 * ts: the timestamp for this event